pupagh/Xrch-Privacy/README.md

 # Xrch-Privacy
 The code of the Xrch privacy extension.
-Fork of `I don't care about cookies`.